Shrek the Musical: Act I

 A seven-year-old Fiona dreams of the brave knight who, as her storybooks tell her, will one day rescue her from her tower and end her mysterious curse with "True Love's First Kiss".
 As she grows into a teenager, and then a headstrong woman, she becomes a little bit stir-crazy, but she never loses her faith in her fairytales ("I Know It's Today").

 Shrek and Donkey arrive in Duloc where Farquaad expresses his love for his kingdom, accompanied by his cheerful cookie-cut army of Duloc Dancers ("What's Up Duloc?").
 They approach Farquaad, with him being impressed by Shrek's size and appearance.
 Farquaad demands that Shrek must rescue Fiona, and in return, he will give Shrek the deed to his swamp.

 The two unlikely friends set off to find Fiona, with Shrek becoming increasingly annoyed with Donkey as time progresses ("Travel Song").
 After crossing the rickety old bridge and arriving at the castle, Shrek sets off alone to rescue Fiona while Donkey encounters Dragon who initially wants to eat him, but then decides to spare him by keeping him for herself after Donkey manages to charm her ("Donkey Pot Pie"/"Forever").
 When Shrek finds Fiona, his lack of interest in playing out her desired, romantic rescue scene annoys her, and he drags her off by force ("This is How a Dream Comes True").
 The two of them reunite with Donkey, and all three attempt to escape while being chased by the angry Dragon and her skeleton minions.
 Shrek traps Dragon and they get to a safe point.

 Fiona then insists that Shrek reveal his identity and is shocked that her rescuer is an ogre and not the Prince Charming her stories indicated.
 Shrek explains that he is merely her champion; instead, she is to marry Farquaad.
 The trio begin their journey back to Duloc, but Fiona becomes apprehensive as the sun begins to set.
 She insists that they rest for the night and that she spend the night alone in a nearby cave.
 Donkey and Shrek remain awake, with Donkey asking Shrek who he would be, if he did not have to be an ogre anymore.
-As Shrek opens up to Donkey on who he would wish to be, it is revealed that Fiona transforms into an ogress after sunset, as part of her curse, and as she stands apart, alone, and listens, she empathizes with Shrek's feelings ("Who I'd Be").
+As Shrek opens up to Donkey on who he would wish to be, it is revealed that Fiona transforms into an ogress after sunset, as part of her curse, and as she stands apart, alone, and listens, empathizing with Shrek's feelings of being isolated ("Who I'd Be").